vasilvestre/sf-test/.junie/quizz.md

 - Symfony UX Turbo: For creating reactive applications without writing JavaScript
 - Symfony UX Dropzone: For file uploads with drag and drop
 - Symfony UX Notify: For browser notifications

-For a complete list of available packages, visit the [Symfony UX website](https://ux.symfony.com/).